MicrosoftDocs/azure-stack-docs/azure-stack/user/instance-metadata-service.md

 # Azure Instance Metadata Service – public preview

 The Azure Instance Metadata Service (IMDS) provides information about currently running virtual machine instances.
 You can use it to manage and configure your virtual machines.
-This information includes the SKU, storage and network configurations.
-For a complete list of the data available, see the endpoint categories summary.
+This information includes the SKU, storage, and network configurations.
+For a complete list of the data available, see the [endpoint categories summary](#supported-endpoint-categories).

 IMDS is available for running instances of virtual machines (VMs) and virtual machine scale set instances.
 All endpoints support VMs created and managed by using Azure Resource Manager.